 Why Choose the Evapolar Compact Air Cooler?

 There are various options on the market when it comes to swamp coolers.
 However, most of them are bulky.
-Instead, the Evapolar air cooler is effective in up to 33 sq. ft. of space and has several advantages over other swamp coolers:
+Instead, the Evapolar air cooler is exceptionally efficient for cooling your personal space and has several advantages over other swamp coolers:

-- It uses an innovative patented EvaBreeze material for swamp cooler filters.
+It uses an innovative patented evaBREEZE material for swamp cooler filters.
 It is a non-organic nanomaterial that provides a better surface for evaporation.
-This material prevents the growth of bacteria and molds, unlike cellulose filters.
+In addition, this material prevents the growth of bacteria and molds, unlike cellulose filters.

-- It’s personal.
-It cools the person sitting next to it.
+Personal comfort.
+It cools the person sitting next to it, it doesn’t cool your home to save energy.
 The compact size of the cooler allows you to place it on your bedside table while you sleep.
 It has a noiseless operation, and the faint white noise it produces helps people relax and fall asleep.

 Swamp coolers are an effective, eco-friendly, and affordable way to bring the temperatures down.
 They work best in a dry and hot climate area.
 You should make sure to check the CFM rating, coverage area, and a few other features before buying one.

 The Evapolar swamp cooler will allow you to cool your personal space without any worries.
 It has a reasonable cost and uses innovative technology.
 Moreover, it is environmentally safe.
-Buy a swamp cooler for your home or your office and enjoy working in a cool and calm place.
+So buy a swamp cooler for your home or office and enjoy working in a cool and calm place.